QTM 201Am I Actually a Christian?

 If you are standing in the doorway blocking them with your arrogance, you aren't working for God.
 You are working for the Opposition.
 Jesus saved His burning rage for the Religious Gatekeepers, warning that it would be better to have a millstone hung around their neck than to cause a little one to stumble (Matthew 18:6).

 Imagine the Titanic has sunk.
-The Christian is not someone who swam to shore because they were a "Strong Swimmer."
-The Christian is the person who realized they were drowning and let the Lifeboat (Jesus) pull them out.
+The Christian is not someone who swam to shore because they were a "strong swimmer."
+The Christian is the person who realized they were drowning and let the lifeboat (Jesus) pull them out.

 However, if you were truly pulled out of the freezing ocean, you wouldn't just float there turning blue.
 You would react.
 You would serve.
 The Bible calls this "Fruit" (Matthew 7:16).